PrusWielki/ccg-logistic-regression/README.md

 # Cyclic Coordinate Descent for Logistic Regression with Lasso regularization

 This notebook presents the implementation of Cyclic Coordinate Descent (CCD) algorithm for parameter estimation in regularized logistic regression with l1 (lasso) penalty and compares it with standard logistic regression model without regularization.

 In particular it involves the implementation of such algorithm from scratch and comparison to the Logistic Regression available in scikit-learn package.

 The details of the data and algorithms used are in the solution.ipynb and in the ./report/report.pdf

+# Using a different dataset

+TODO: Instruction how to use the Dataset class.
+What input data does it expect etc.

 # Requirements